 An area of interest to the wider World Internet Project was the role the internet plays in what we have termed civic engagement.
 Included in this are questions about whether using the internet improves political understanding and participation, the reliability of information and freedom of speech.
-Both users and non-users answered all of these questions, so differences in attitude could also be considered.
+All of these questions were answered by both users and non-users so differences in attitude could also be considered.